 Curriculum Intent and Curriculum Statement

 Millfield provides a highly inclusive environment where learners enjoy their education.
 Pupils at all levels are helped to achieve their potential.
 Those who are highly able are challenged and supported through appropriately pitched teaching.
 Those who find learning more challenging are encouraged and given targeted support to embed skills, to develop at their own pace or simply to learn in a style that best suits their individual needs.
-We promote The Cognitive Load Theory, which reinforces the importance of recap to secure learning.
+We promote the Cognitive Load Theory, which reinforces the importance of ‘over learning’ to secure understanding.
+The curriculum is successfully adapted, designed and developed to be ambitious to meet the needs of pupils with SEND; developing their knowledge, skills and abilities to apply what they know and can do with increasing independence.
+The foundation of our curriculum provides pastoral care; aiding children’s readiness to learn and for children to develop appropriate life skills.

-Millfield’s focus on curriculum development is always carefully designed to ensure coverage and progression.
+Millfield’s focus on curriculum development is carefully designed to ensure coverage and progression.
 It provides pupils with memorable experiences, in addition to diverse and rich opportunities from which children can learn and develop a range of transferable skills.
 The children's own community, its heritage and traditions are used as a starting point for engaging interest.
 A primary focus of our curriculum is to raise aspirations and the desire to learn.
-Promoting pride is fundamental at Millfield; as a school value and an acronym for positive learning behaviours it is a central part of school life.
+Promoting resilience and enabling children to feel proud of themselves are fundamental factors; as a school value and an acronym for positive learning behaviours, feeling ‘PROUD’ is a central part of school life.

-Millfield is in the process of utilising the outside environment to engage, motivate and stimulate children’s learning and ideas.
+Millfield utilises the outside environment to engage, motivate and stimulate children’s learning and ideas.
 Our school yurt, pond and wildlife areas are central in providing these opportunities for children.
-This has promoted cross curricular learning which our children have responded to with passion and curiosity.
+This has promoted cross-curricular learning which our children have responded to with passion and curiosity.

-Music is developing a higher profile at Millfield.
-We have specialist teachers who lead tailored sessions for individuals, groups, classes and the whole school.
+Music has a high profile at Millfield.
+We have a specialist teacher who leads tailored sessions for individuals, groups, classes and the whole school.
 Musical opportunities are extensive, these consist of playing different instruments, such as the: ukulele, guitar, recorder and keyboard, as well as the teaching of singing and percussion instruments.
 Giving music a focus across the school has engaged many children including children with SEND.

 The school provides the full core offer of extended school provision.
 To promote physical health and wellbeing, a range of clubs gives learners opportunities to access a wide variety of sports clubs after school hours and during lunch times.
 High quality visits and visitors into school enhance the curriculum and provide opportunities for writing for a purpose.